Print slip for a request is declared successful, but nothing prints to the printer. How to resolve?

 -- Add an SPF Include Entry for the Ex Libris mail-relay servers into the SPF record of the customers domain (see section "Mail Relay Gateways" of the document above).

--- Ex Libris strongly recommends that the customer whitelist the IP addresses of Ex Libris mail-relay servers as permitted SMTP servers in any anti-spam filters managed by the customer or any email service to which they are subscribed.
+-- Ex Libris strongly recommends that the customer add the IP addresses of Ex Libris mail-relay servers to the 'Allowed List' as permitted SMTP servers in any anti-spam filters managed by the customer or any email service to which they are subscribed.

 Troubleshoot specific printer: